Tsury/ow-devcools/README.md

 *   **Toggle Visibility:** Press `Win + Alt + H` to show/hide the window manually.
 *   **Tray Icon:** Shows the current status and allows toggling via menu.

+> **Note:** This script hides the entire browser window.
+If you have other tabs open alongside the Packages tab, they will also be hidden.
+You can use the hotkey to bring the window back into view, interact with it, and then hide it again.

 You can find the script in `extras/PackagesHider.ahk` with a compiled version in `extras/PackagesHider.exe` (use at your own risk or compile yourself).

 ## Notes